timofeysie/loranthifolia/README.md

 ionic start myApp blank --type=angular
 ```

-Adding a service to use the rxjx bahaviour subject like in [this tut](https://www.joshmorony.com/using-behaviorsubject-to-handle-asynchronous-loading-in-ionic/)
+Added a service to use the rxjx behavior subject like in [this tut](https://www.joshmorony.com/using-behaviorsubject-to-handle-asynchronous-loading-in-ionic/)
 ```
 ionic generate service services/api/data_service
 ```

 Filled in the interface like [this](https://hackernoon.com/creating-interfaces-for-angular-services-1bb41fbbe47c) with the properties we want from an expected result.

 In stalled the [WikiData SDK](https://github.com/maxlath/wikidata-sdk) to create the url for a SPARQL query.

 Here is the current query to get a list of cognitive bias.